Srm-Akla/Scripts/README.md

-# This folder has my scripts.
+# Some of my Scripts

 ### ild
 Stands for "interactive list display"(I know, not the best name), allows you to change directories easily on terminal.